 - Lydia Paterson (Pistol): “I never really had an Olympic dream.
 I never thought I would be able to train hard enough to acquire the skills needed to compete at the International level.
 After making many sacrifices and spending countless hours on the range, my sport has transformed from a hobby into a passion.
 This season has been my most successful year yet and winning an Olympic quota in June has brought my Olympic dream to life.
 I am determined to earn my place on the 2016 Olympic Team.
 I have learned to never say never and to chase my dreams no matter how far away they may seem.”

-September 7 marks one year to the Opening Ceremony of the 2016 Paralympic Games in Rio de Janeiro, Brazil and USA Shooting is excited about our prospects as we have Rio in Sight.
+With only a few months until the Opening Ceremony of the 2016 Paralympic Games in Rio de Janeiro, Brazil and USA Shooting is excited about our prospects as we have Rio in Sight.

 Looking Back…London 2012